jmmedina00/adoolting/README.md

 It is "functional", yet incomplete.
 Navigation and certain features are not fully implemented.
 I decided to move on due to change in circumstances and this project dragging on for too long.

-Partial prototype of UI is available at (include screens repo).
+Partial prototype of UI is available at [adoolting-screens](https://github.com/jmmedina00/adoolting-screens).

 ## Prerequisites